maryash/maryash.github.io/235/projects/project-4/project-4.md

 Define and implement the abstract class `Shape`, which contains the following methods:

 ```
-        // Parameterized Constructor - there is no need for a default one
+        // Parameterized Constructor - there is no default constructor
         Shape(const int &width, const int &height);

         // Getters
         int getEdges();
         int getWidth();